Fedict/eid-mw/README.md

 ### Code from git repository:

-- Make sure you have libtool 2.2.7c or above, autoconf and automake installed, and in your `$PATH`
+- Make sure you have libtool 2.2.7c or above, autoconf, automake and libassuan are installed, and in your `$PATH`
 - run `autoreconf -i`
 - proceed to the next step